affrangi/affrangi.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 4
-cv_pdf:
+cv_pdf: cbueth_cv.pdf
-description: For questions or a PDF version of my CV, please send me an email.
+description: See an overview of my academic and professional background here, or download a PDF version.
 toc:
   sidebar: left
 ---